Please direct enquiries through our contact page.

 Under the Auditor-General Act 1997, the Auditor-General’s functions include:

-- conducting performance audits, assurance reviews or audits of the performance measures, of Commonwealth entities and Commonwealth companies and their subsidiaries, other than government business enterprises;
+- conducting performance audits, assurance reviews, and audits of the performance measures, of Commonwealth entities and Commonwealth companies and their subsidiaries;

 - conducting a performance audit of a Commonwealth partner as described in section 18B of the Act;